vsoch/vsoch.github.io/_posts/2018/2018-06-27-scientific-filesystem-builder.md

 # Background
 Earlier this year I created the <a href="https://academic.oup.com/gigascience/article/7/5/giy023/4931737" target="_blank">Scientific Filesystem</a> (SCIF) as a means to make it easy to build containers for scientific applications.
 In a nutshell, SCIF let's you install a single recipe into a container (any container technology) and then expose **multiple** entrypoints.
-An entrypoint, which is assocaited with **app** has it's own context, including environment, runscript, tests, labels, and install routine.
+An entrypoint, which is associated with **app** has it's own context, including environment, runscript, tests, labels, and install routine.
 Given that a container has a scientific filesystem, the apps are always discoverable, inspectable, and usable for the user
 <strong>without needing to know a thing.</strong>.